These Days (Bon Jovi album): Music

-Hard rock and pop metal were in decline by the mid-1990s, while alternative rock and grunge were at the height of their popularity.
-Many of Bon Jovi's peers, such as Motley Crue and Warrant, tried adapting to the genres, but to little success, so the band took a different approach.
-According to Jon Bon Jovi, the album was influenced by alternative rock and metal bands, such as Pearl Jam, Tool, and Nine Inch Nails, but this is reflected more in the introspective lyrics than the music.
+Hard rock and pop metal had declined by the mid-1990s, while alternative rock and grunge were at the height of their popularity.
+Many of Bon Jovi's peers, such as Mötley Crüe and Warrant, tried adapting to the genres, but to little success.
+So, the band took a different approach.
+According to Jon Bon Jovi, the album was influenced by alternative bands, such as Pearl Jam, Tool, and Nine Inch Nails, but this is reflected more in the introspective lyrics than the music.
 Daina Darzin of Rolling Stone wrote that Bon Jovi retains their "cheesy-but-irresistible pop qualities" from the 1980s, but incorporates them in the form of "mostly sad music for grown-ups."
 She also compared These Days to the music of Bruce Springsteen, Garth Brooks and ZZ Top.

-These Days is primarily an adult contemporary rock album with pop rock ballads and elements of soul, R&B and modern rock.
+These Days is primarily an adult contemporary rock album, with pop rock ballads and elements of soul, R&B and modern rock.
 "This Ain't a Love Song", "Hearts Breaking Even" and "Damned" are bouncy R&B songs, the latter even featuring a horn section inspired by fellow New Jersey rock band, Southside Johnny and the Asbury Jukes.
-Daina Darzin also described the song as "the record’s most rollicking, guitar-solohappy cut", but still has more in common with INXS than Motley Crue.
-The opening track, "Hey God", is the heaviest on the album, with a hard rock and alternative rock sound, an example of Sambora's love of blues.
+Daina Darzin also described the song as "the record’s most rollicking, guitar-solohappy cut", but still has more in common with INXS than Mötley Crüe.
+The opening track, "Hey God", is one of the band's heaviest, with a hard rock and alternative rock sound that exemplifies Sambora's love of blues.

 Jon Bon Jovi is credited with composing the music for all of the album's tracks.
 Richie Sambora is also credited with composing the music for all of the album's tracks, except "(It's Hard) Letting You Go" and "Something To Believe In"; both were written and composed by Jon Bon Jovi.
 He is also not credited on "Hearts Breaking Even", which was written and composed by Jon Bon Jovi and Desmond Child.
 Desmond is also credited with composing "Something For The Pain", "This Ain't A Love Song" and "Diamond Ring".
 All of the other tracks were written by Jon Bon Jovi and Richie Sambora.